anvilistas/amoni/docs/getting_started.rst

    amoni start

-The first time you run this command, it will take several minutes to complete.
-It:
+The first time you run this command, it will take several minutes to complete as it downloads the images for the servers.

-* Downloads a docker image containing a postgresql database server if no local image exists (or is out of date)
-* Downloads a docker image containing a fully configured anvil app server if no local image exists (or is out of date)
-* Creates new docker containers from those two images
-* Starts the two containers

 Any subsequent times you run the command, the downloads will be unnecessary and the containers will start immediately.

-You should see output similar to:
+You should see output ending with:

 .. code-block:: shell

-   Checking for newer images
    Starting anvil app and database servers
    Your app is now available at http://localhost:3030